electron-userland/electron-build-service/cloud-hosting-choice.md

 Why?
 Because Atom CPU is slow compared to 1 vCPU on Vultr/UpCloud.
 Of course, xz must be not used because slow and badly implemented (not really multi-threaded), only 7z must be, but still.
 So, 4 Atom CPU for build task is not so good as 2 vCPU even if you use modern decent multi-cpu aware software like 7zip.

 So, even if Vultr costs 20$ (not 14$) and offers 4 GB RAM instead of 8 GB RAM, Vultr/OVH is a winner.

-Yes, UpCloud vCPU is more powerful compared to Vultr vCPU, but RAM not enough.
-It is a reason why Vultr 10$ plans is not used, only 20$+ — build job concurrency equals to cpuCount + 1.
-So, for 10$ server it means that there is a chance that second job will fail with out of memory (1 vCPU and 2 GB RAM).